with Slack and Philips Hue?

 Configure custom blocks and send to a channel, group, or user.
 See the documentation

-The Pipedream Slack app enables you to build event-driven workflows that interact with the Slack API.
-Once you authorize the Pipedream app's access to your workspace, you can use Pipedream workflows to perform common Slack actions or write your own code against the Slack API.
+The Pipedream app for Slack enables you to build event-driven workflows that interact with the Slack API.
+Once you authorize the app's access to your workspace, you can use Pipedream workflows to perform common Slack actions or write your own code against the Slack API.

-The Pipedream Slack app is not a typical app.
+The Pipedream app for Slack is not a typical app.
 You don't interact with it directly as a bot, and it doesn't add custom functionality to your workspace out of the box.
 It makes it easier to automate anything you'd typically use the Slack API for, using Pipedream workflows.

 import { axios } from "@pipedream/platform"